verifiedtomic/pdq-deploy/README.md

 **Important option is to run this package as Logged on user, because this PS script installs the printer to current user**

 **You must restart the PC after the package is complete so that printer can become active**

+## Install Teams Meetings Backgrounds

+This package copies custom background images from source to logged-on user AppData folder

+**Important option is to run this package as Logged on user, because Teams pulls backgrounds for every user from their AppData folder**

+**You must restart the Teams app after the package is complete because Teams loads backgrounds from folder on startup**